Xliff/p6-GtkPlus/README.md

 Unfortunately, this project is still a work in progress, but if you would like to contribute or at least see what all the fuss is about, please feel free to join in.

+First, insure you have all of the native dependencies.
+These are: Pango, Cairo, and GTK+3

 It's best if you have a Top-Top-Level directory to keep all of the separate project directories.
 From that directory, execute the following commands:

 ```